peteroupc/peteroupc.github.io/random.md

 1. The PRNG admits any 128-bit or longer seed.
 It SHOULD admit any 256-bit or longer seed.

-2. The _security strength_ used by the RNG is at least 128 bits and is not more than the maximum size of seeds the PRNG admits.
+2. The _security strength_ used by the RNG is at least 128 bits and is not more than the maximum size, in bits, of seeds the PRNG admits.

 3. While or after the PRNG is created, and before it generates a random number, it is initialized ("seeded") with a seed that&mdash;
     - consists of data that ultimately derives from the output of one or more [**nondeterministic sources**](#Nondeterministic_Sources_and_Seed_Generation), where the output is at least as hard to guess as ideal random data with as many bits as the _security strength_, and